-Maintenance Loan Full-time undergraduate, Northern Ireland students
+Maintenance Loan Full-time undergraduate, tuition fee and living cost students

 3. How much can I get?